 The castle is actually a gatehouse from what would have been a much larger Elizabethan manor house but it is most famous for its garden, which was made by English poet (and sometime lover of Virginia Woolf) Vita Sackville-West and her husband Harold Nicolson.

-The couple worked together on the design and plantings through the 1930s, rescuing what was a derelict building and farm in a labour of love.
+The couple worked together on the design and plantings through the 1930s, rescuing what was a derelict building and farm in a labor of love.
 The garden is a series of ‘rooms’ separated by hedges or brick walls.
-Each room has a theme and colour schemes vary depending on the season.
+Each room has a theme and color schemes vary depending on the season.
 Wandering through the gardens at Sissinghurst is a continual process of discovery.
-The White Garden room, with its rose arbour, is especially well-loved.
+The White Garden room, with its rose arbor, is especially well-loved.

 The garden at Sissinghurst is not open from Christmas through to early March.